TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 (SubSec:SymmetricMat:OrthogDiag)=

-## Orthogonal Diagonalizability of Symmetric Matrices
+## Orthogonal Diagonalisability of Symmetric Matrices

 Let us restate the main theorem ({prf:ref}`Thm:SymmetricMat:OrthogDiag`) about symmetric matrices:

-A matrix $A$ is symmetric if and only if it is orthogonally diagonalizable.
+A matrix $A$ is symmetric if and only if it is orthogonally diagonalisable.

 Note that this also establishes the property that for each eigenvalue of a symmetric matrix the geometric multiplicity equals the algebraic multiplicity
 ({prf:ref}`Prop:SymmetricMat:AlgGeomMultiplicity`).